ohsOllila/QEBSS/README.md

-Semi-automatic MD production and comparison to NMR relaxation times for intrinsically disordered proteins
+**Semi-automatic Workflow for Quality Evaluation-Based Simulation Selection (QEBSS)**

+QEBSS is a tool that generates and evaluates a diverse set of molecular dynamics simulations based on various starting structures and force fields.
+The simulations are compared using NMR relaxation times (R1, R2) and heteronuclear NOE (hetNOE).
+This helps identify the best simulations for intrinsically disordered proteins (IDPs) or partially disordered proteins.

+The analysis includes contact maps, distance maps, and rigidity, which help find parts of the protein that show more coordinated movements, such as hairpin-like structures.

 For running these simulations you need access to a supercomputer like Mahti or Lumi.
 Depending on the platform you are gonna use download and extract the right recipitory named Automation_tool_scripts_*.